reubenwbetts/BYC-VERB-JUCE/README.md

 MUST BE RUN AT A 48K SAMPLE RATE

 A JUCE Plugin showcasing a reverb algorithim developed for my DSP class in university.
-Originally implemeented on an STM32 as a direct copy of the algorithim detailed in Datorro's paper, this version expands upon my orginal algorithim with the following features:
+Originally implemeented on an STM32 as a direct copy of the algorithim detailed in Datorro's paper, this version exists as an easier to access demo of that project, and expands upon my orginal algorithim with the following features:

 - Stereo rather than mono
 - Static biquad bank for tone shaping on the output